devKuntal/devKuntal/README.md

 # Hello, I'm Kuntal!
 <img align="right" src="https://media.giphy.com/media/XTcqhnTrnFPw3NHAiY/giphy.gif" width="200">
-<p><em>Full Stack Developer</em></p>
+<p><em>Full Stack Web Developer</em></p>
-I'm a self-taught Full-stack web developer skilled in modern web development technologies & frameworks with a perticular focus on React and Node.
-Having a rich experience in building interactive, functional websites and web applications that are both user-friendly and highly responsive.I can develop and maintain complex web applications from start to finish and ensuring that they meet the heighest standerds quality and usablity.
-My passion is to explore new technologies and create meaningful, memorable experiences for users, focusing on the end-user experience.
+I’m a Full Stack Web Developer with a diverse set of technical skills to the table, including front-end development, back-end development, and database management.
+I have experience working with a variety of frameworks and libraries and have deployed applications to cloud providers.
+I’m happy to collaborate in open-source projects and am able to work effectively in team settings.
+If you are looking for a Full Stack Web Developer who is passionate, motivated, and skilled, I would love to connect and discuss how I can contribute to your team.
 <p>&nbsp</p>

 * 🌍  I'm from India
-* ✉️  You can contact me at [contact@kuntal.dev](mailto:contact@kuntal.dev)
+* ✉️  You can contact me at [kmajhi.dev@gmail.com](mailto:kmajhi.dev@gmail.com)
-* 🚀  I'm currently working on [React Projects](http://)
+* 🚀  I'm currently working on [MERN Stack](http://)
-* 🧠  I'm learning Backend Development
-* 🤝  I'm open to collaborating on React projects
+* 🤝  I'm open to collaborating on MERN projects

 <!-- <hr style="border:0; height:1px; background:#333"> -->